 When I entered the exhibition, the space felt wrong and the image greeting me felt wrong.
 The space consisted of two floors with small cubicles along the sides of the upper floor and a larger ground floor in the center and a staircase next to a cinema projection screen in the middle.
 Projected onto the screen, you had a silent film on loop of Basquiat not painting or speaking but rather what could only be described as prancing around in place.
-This central image had to remain mute as the smaller rooms had his voice audible in the form of interviews, spoken poetry (4 corners of the earth on repeat), or films.
+This central image had to remain mute as the smaller rooms had his voice audible in the form of interviews, spoken poetry (four corners of the earth on repeat), or films.

 I wanted to go straight to the paintings on the ground floor but was told to go up the stairs, then I wanted to turn right, away from the crowds, but was told to start from the left.
 Patrolled and restricted, I had to start the exhibition in chronological order.
-It soon became apparent that I was being given a biographical account almost like how Obama wrote his autobiography before he ran for president, that if we knew his story, we’d vote for him.
+It soon became apparent that I was being given a biographical account almost like how Obama wrote his autobiography before he ran for president: if we knew his story, we’d vote for him.
 The approach seemed similar in manner, that somehow if the visitor was introduced to Basquiat’s biography and contextualized in his time, we’d be convinced of his merit.
 I thought back to the Cy Twombly exhibition at the Centre Pompidou earlier in the year and remembered just rooms and rooms of his paintings.
 That is what I wanted here but was given something else.

 Not that biography isn’t important, I stood looking at the painting above and thinking so this is how/ when Madonna became the number 1 cartoon breakfast cereal, but a sense of speed was lost (a defining quality) as the result of the slow pace of learning his biography and those cubicles were like rest stops I didn’t want to take.